 Weekly Drama clubs run for Junior and Senior pupils.
-The after school Junior club is for pupils from St Andrew’s and Rushmoor and we alternate venues half termly to give the pupils a range of experiences.
-The Senior club, for years 7 and 8, is run by the Year 11 Drama prefects who always have great ideas for enthusing the younger girls Speech and Drama is a popular extra-curricular subject where the LAMDA syllabus is followed across a range of disciplines including acting, verse and prose and reading for performance.
+The after school Junior club is for pupils from St Andrew’s and Rushmoor School and we alternate venues half termly to give the pupils a range of experiences.
+The Senior club, for years 6,7 &8, is run by the Year 11 Drama prefects who always have great ideas for enthusing the younger girls.
+Speech and Drama is a popular extra-curricular subject where the LAMDA syllabus is followed across a range of disciplines including acting, verse and prose and reading for performance.
 Pupils are encouraged to perform in the Bedford Festival of Music, Speech and Drama, with very good results achieved each year.
 Drama is also a popular and successful subject at GCSE level with a number of pupils going on to pursue their interest in Post 16 and Higher Education courses.
 The studio is always buzzing with activity as the GCSE girls prepare for their practical assessments with the high standard providing inspiration for the younger pupils.
 All GCSE students go to see several professional productions a year and participate in drama workshops which help towards their exam work.
 We were thrilled to be visited by the internationally acclaimed physical theatre company, Frantic Assembly, in the autumn.
 The workshop, held at Rushmoor School, inspired and pushed our GCSE and A Level pupils with all subsequently incorporating the beautiful and effective techniques into their own devised work.

 It is evident that through drama pupils develop their communication skills, self-confidence, creativity, co-operation skills and team work.
 The contribution to the whole pupil and their self-esteem is immense.